super-linter/super-linter/README.md

 - Build guidelines for code layout and format
 - Automate the process to help streamline code reviews

+## How it Works

+The super-linter finds issues and reports them to the console output.
+Fixes are suggested in the console output but not automatically fixed, and a status check will show up as failed on the pull request.

+## Supported Linters

 Developers on **GitHub** can call the **GitHub Action** to lint their code base with the following list of linters:

 | *Language* | *Linter* |